 The set of rules that govern exchanges between computers over a network.
 There are many protocols, such as IP, HTTP, FTP, NNTP, etc. (Used in Intego VirusBarrier.)

-Any data storage media that is inserted into a drive, such as a CD-ROM or DVD.
+Any data storage media that is inserted into a drive, such as a CD-RW or DVD-RW..
 (Used in Intego Personal Backup.)

-Restoration is the process of copying files from your backup to your active Mac, after files on the computer have been lost, erased or damaged.
+The process of copying files from your backup to your active Mac, after files on the computer have been lost, erased, or damaged.
 (Used in Intego Personal Backup.)

-A computer connected to a network that is serving, or providing data or files to other computers called clients.
+A computer connected to either the Internet or a private network that provides data, files, or other services to computers called clients.
 (Used in Intego VirusBarrier.)

-A network function available on a server, i.e. http, ftp, e-mail etc. (Used in Intego VirusBarrier.)
+A network function available on a server, such as HTTP, FTP, e-mail, etc. (Used in Intego VirusBarrier.)

-Unwanted e-mail messages, usually sent to thousands, even millions of people at a time, with a goal of selling products or services.
+Unwanted e-mail messages, usually sent to thousands or even millions of people at a time, often with a goal of selling products or services, or deceiving people.
 Also called unsolicited commercial e-mail, or junk e-maill.
 Sometimes used as a broad catch-all term that encompasses phishing scams (messages that link to attacker-controlled lookalike sites to try to steal your passwords) and other e-mails containing fraud, malware, or other malicious content.

-A utility used to determine the route packets are taking to a particular host.
+A utility that assesses the route that packets take to reach a particular destination host.
 (Used in Intego VirusBarrier.)

+"Pronounced, "who is."
 An Internet directory service for looking up information on domain names and IP addresses.
-(Used in Intego VirusBarrier.)
+(Used in Intego VirusBarrier.)"